ladukeisaiah/D287-Java-Frameworks/READMED287.md

 users could adjust that number as they pleased.

 -Part.java
+Lines 112 and 115 were adjusted to account for the minimum and maximum numbers to be included instead of not (ex: <= instead of <, >= instead of >).
 Lines 32-38 were for adding readability with space and for ensuring that the integers added to minInv and MaxInv could not be negative numbers.
 Lines 47, 51, 52, 55, 60, and 61 were for declaring the minInv, maxInv into